fanglingsu/vimb/index.md

 of vimb would be a breeze, if not we missed our target.

 ## latest features
+New option `--cmd, -C`
+: Allow to give ex commands on startup that are give to new spawned child instances too.

 New setting `dark-mode`
 : These new settings enabled dark mode in the webview.